rirolab/orbit/README.md

 For issues related to Isaac Sim, we recommend checking its [documentation](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html) or opening a question on its [forums](https://forums.developer.nvidia.com/c/agx-autonomous-machines/isaac/67).

-## Support

-* Please use GitHub [Discussions](https://github.com/NVIDIA-Omniverse/Orbit/discussions) for discussing ideas, asking questions, and requests for new features.
-* Github [Issues](https://github.com/NVIDIA-Omniverse/orbit/issues) should only be used to track executable pieces of work with a definite scope and a clear deliverable.
-These can be fixing bugs, documentation issues, new features, or general updates.

 ## Acknowledgement